awsdocs/amazon-sagemaker-developer-guide/doc_source/model-managed-spot-training.md

 Managed Spot Training uses Amazon EC2 Spot instance to run training jobs instead of on\-demand instances\.
 You can specify which training jobs use spot instances and a stopping condition that specifies how long SageMaker waits for a job to run using Amazon EC2 Spot instances\.
 Metrics and logs generated during training runs are available in CloudWatch\.

 Amazon SageMaker automatic model tuning, also known as hyperparameter tuning, can use managed spot training\.
-For more information on automatic model training, see [Perform Automatic Model Tuning with SageMaker](automatic-model-tuning.md)\.
+For more information on automatic model tuning, see [Perform Automatic Model Tuning with SageMaker](automatic-model-tuning.md)\.

 Spot instances can be interrupted, causing jobs to take longer to start or finish\.
 You can configure your managed spot training job to use checkpoints\.
 SageMaker copies checkpoint data from a local path to Amazon S3\.
 When the job is restarted, SageMaker copies the data from Amazon S3 back into the local path\.
 The training job can then resume from the last checkpoint instead of restarting\.
 For more information about checkpointing, see [Use Checkpoints in Amazon SageMaker](model-checkpoints.md)\.